thefossgeek/packer-aws-ami-builder/README.md

 You can further customize the script to get secrets from HashiCorp Vault using [hvac](https://github.com/hvac/hvac) and feed the template to Packer with out storing secrets in Packer JSON template.

+If you want to build CentOS AMI instead of Amazon Linux 2 you can then just change variables in amzn2.yml and run it.

 High-Level Workflow
 -------------------